rdotzlaw/COMP4710-Group-11/src/unsupervised_learning/README.md

 - The deviances for most of the symptom freqencies between the two given genders are not significant.
 - Some symptoms are more prevalant in females, for example, "Shortness of Breath", "Chest Pain" and "Recurrent Fever".
 - Some symptoms are more prevalant in males, such as "Loss of Smell".
 "Loss of Taste" and "Heahache".
-- p-values of those significances will be updated.
+- p-values of those significances will be added.

 ## The frequencies similarities among the six age/gender combo subgroups:
 ![frequencies_cosine_similarity_subgroups](cosine_similarity.png)